MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-settings.md

 # Manage Skype for Business settings in the Microsoft Teams admin center

-As an admin, the Microsoft Teams admin center is where you manage settings for features specific to Skype for Business for Skype for Business users in your organization.
-You can manage settings for your organization and for individual Skype for Business users.
+As an admin, the Microsoft Teams admin center is where you manage settings that are specific to Skype for Business for Skype for Business users in your organization.
+You can manage Skype for Business settings [for your organization](#manage-skype-for-business-settings-for-your-organization) and [for individual  users](#manage-skype-for-business-settings-for-individual-users).

 ## Manage Skype for Business settings for your organization